krieven/W3View/howto.md

 #### In the root of component definition
 * **as** - name of component, by this name it can be instantiated.
 Think about this attribute value as about name of component class.
+* **super** - the Custon Element can extends behavior of other Custom W3view Element if this attribute is specified in the root or component definition.
+The constructor of super component will be called before calling the constructor of current.
+Value of **super** attribute should be the name of Custom W3view Element.
 * **tagName** - W3View utilizes power of browser to prepare definitions, so - tags such as TR and TD cannot be used as root of components and anywhere outside of TABLE tag, but you can define any tag,